A Systematic Convergent Sequence of Approximations (of Integral Equation Form) to the Solutions of the Hedin Equations: Conclusions and Discussions

 \selectlanguage{american} We would like to further note that in this work we are proposing a new method to solve systems of differential equations.
 Indeed suppose we have a differential equation of the form:

-That is $\mathbf{X}$ is a vector field over $\mathbf{x}$ that satisfies the differential equation in Eq. (\ref{eq:Equation}) for some vector field $\mathbf{F}$ (of the same dimension as $\mathbf{X}$).
+That is $\mathbf{X}$ is a vector field over $\mathbf{x}$ that satisfies the differential equation in Eq. (\ref{eq:Equation}) for some vector field $\mathbf{F}$.
 Higher derivative versions are also possible.
 We can simplify this equation by writing a series of approximations of the form:

 and call it approximation I, and of the form

 and call it approximation II, and of the form:

 which is approximation III and so forth.
 In the future it would be of interest to see applications of this technique to the solutions of differential or functional derivative equations, in particular to see which equations besides the Hedin ones are particularly amenable to this technique.
 Based on our experience with Hedin equations these should be singular differential equations - where the highest derivative terms are multiplied by functions that vanish at specific points and therefore contribute little to the equations (may be dropped to leading order near those points).